oVirt/ovirt-site/source/develop/release-management/features/storage/incremental-backup.md

 #### Starting incremental backup

 Start incremental backup since checkpoint id "previous-checkpoint-uuid".
+The response phase indicates that the backup is "initializing".
+You need to poll the backup until the phase is "ready".
-The response will not include 'to_checkpoint_id' which should be used as the 'from_checkpoint_id' in the next incremental backup, only when the backup phase will be "ready".
+Once the backup is ready the response will include 'to_checkpoint_id' which should be used as the 'from_checkpoint_id' in the next incremental backup.

 Request:
 ```